Poor Listening Habits

 • You start to argue before the other person has a chance to finish.

-• Everything that is said reminds you of an experience you’ve had and you feel obligated to jump in with a personal story.
+• Everything that is said reminds you of an experience you’ve had and you feel obligated to digress with a personal story.

 • You finish sentences for people if they pause too long.